Signals of Trustworthy VPNs

 First published: April 2019.
 Latest revision: March 2023.

-This is a continuation of my previous article, “Can You Trust VPN Provider Companies?”
-In this article, we’ll examine the findings of an independent organization that will help us evaluate the trustworthiness of VPNs.
+This is a continuation of my previous article, “Trustworthiness of VPNs.”
+In this article, we’ll examine the findings of an independent organization that will help us evaluate the trustworthiness of companies providing VPN services.

 About the Center for Democracy & Technology (CDT)

 The Center for Democracy & Technology (CDT) is a non-profit organization that is working “to preserve the user-controlled nature of the internet and champion freedom of expression.”
 They seem to me to be a legitimate independent online resource that is indeed, as they state, in “support (of) laws, corporate policies, and technology tools that protect the privacy of internet users.”

 I have every confidence that CDT is a bona fide “friend” of Internet users like you and me who are concerned with privacy.
 It appears to me that they are not interested in promoting any VPN company over another, and I believe them when they state that “CDT is interested in advancing better privacy and security practices by providers of virtual private networks, or VPNs.”

 Based on that last sentence, CDT should be a valuable ally in our quest to find trustworthy VPN services.
-In fact, a recent initiative by the non-profit and independent CDT may well eventually prove to be crucial to the pursuit of trustworthy VPNs.
+In fact, a recent initiative by the non-profit and independent CDT may well prove to be crucial to the pursuit of trustworthy VPNs.
 Let’s examine what CDT has been doing…

 The CDT VPN Questionnaire Project